MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 ### Test continuously

-Continuous testing involves ongoing monitoring and refinement of the tests to maintain consistent and acceptable levels of performance.
+Continuous testing involves real-time monitoring and ongoing refinement of the testing processes to ensure the live environment maintains acceptable levels of performance.
 A workload should provide a consistent and acceptable level of performance relative to the baseline.
 You should tune the workload over time to produce consistent performance that's within the acceptable limits of performance.
-Here are some key practices:
+For continuous testing, consider the following strategies:

-**Set degradation limits.** Define numeric thresholds that specify the acceptable level of performance degradation over time.
-By setting these limits, you can monitor performance fluctuations and receive alerts when the performance falls below the defined threshold.
+- *Set degradation limits.* It's critical to define specific metrics that denote acceptable levels of performance degradation.
+Establish numeric values that indicate when the live performance deviates significantly from the baseline.
+Monitoring against these thresholds ensures timely detection of any performance decline.

-**Include quality assurance.** Incorporate performance requirements, such as CPU utilization and maximum requests per second, into the quality assurance process.
-Treat performance requirements with the same level of importance as functional requirements.
-This process ensures the workload meets the defined performance requirements before deploying it to production.
+- *Include quality assurance.* Extend your quality assurance measures to monitor live performance metrics, like CPU utilization and requests per second.
+In a production setting, performance metrics are as critical as functional requirements.
+Ensuring that the application adheres to these live metrics reduces the chances of any disruptions or slowdowns.

-**Automate alerting.** Implement automated alerting mechanisms that are based on the performance baseline.
-Utilize the performance baseline as a reference point to identify any significant performance fluctuations that might occur.
-Automated alerting enables quick detection and response to performance issues.
+- *Automate alerting.* In live environments, rapid detection and response are crucial.
+Set up automated alerting systems that use the performance baseline as their reference.
+If there's a significant deviation in performance, the necessary teams are alerted immediately to act.

-**Test changes.** Apply thorough testing practices for proposed code and infrastructure changes.
+- *Test changes.* Some performance issues may only manifest in a live setting.
+Apply thorough testing practices for proposed code and infrastructure changes.
 Use code instrumentation to gain insights into the application's performance characteristics, such as hot paths, memory allocations, and garbage collection.
-Ensure that all changes undergo testing to prevent any degradation of performance beyond the defined threshold.
+This testing ensures that any change introduced doesn't degrade performance beyond the acceptable limits.

 ## Azure facilitation